Adarsh321123/Jetpack-Joyride/README.md

 This section should reduce your game to a set of individual features (remember iterative development?).
 Your team should assign these features to individual group members and assign each one a priority from one to four (1 = game cannot work without this, 4 = cool but not necessary).

-To turn priorities into a grade at the end of the term, we will apply the following rules:
-- If all priority 1 features are implemented, we guarantee a minimum grade of D on the team portion of the game.
-- If all priority 2 features are implemented, we guarantee a minimum grade of C on the team portion of the game.
-- If all priority 3 features are implemented, we guarantee a minimum grade of B on the team portion of the game.
-- If all priority 4 features are implemented, we guarantee a minimum grade of A- on the team portion of the game.

-If your group does not distribute work evenly, we recind all promises made above.

-You *must* have a minimum of **four** features (one of each priority) per group member.
-Features will vary in difficulty, and we understand that, but nonetheless, we're expecting at least that many total.

 We have gathered together the following list of some example features you might choose to implement:
 - make your own graphics or sprites
 - add sound effects